does medicare cover home health care

 faq collapse icon faq expand icon

 Yes, Original Medicare Part A covers some home health care for dementia patients.
-If certified “homebound” by a doctor or other qualified professional, a dementia patient can receive up to 35 hours per week of home health care.
+If a doctor or other qualified professional certifies a dementia patient as homebound, the patient can receive up to 35 hours per week of home health care.

 These services include skilled nursing care, hands-on care from a home health aide, physical therapy, occupational and speech-language therapy, and medical social services.
 If 24-hour care is needed, this would not be covered by Original Medicare Part A or B.